 Walks & Parks

 Mote Park, situated 5 minute drive outside the town of Roscommon.
-A stunning spot for the family to come with many a walking track, forest, and the perfect picnic spot.
-Easy wlaking conditions as its all pathed a great morning out for all.
+A stunning spot for the family to come with many a walking track, forest, fairy garden track and the perfect picnic spot.
+Easy walking conditions as its all pathed a great morning out for all.

 The beautiful bluebell walk comes to life in the spring with a sea of bright blue bluebells.